TheRealSmaft/dominion-draconium/README.md

 On the same turn that a Drake or Dragon is dispatched, resolve it at the moment specified in the card’s instructions.
 Most Drakes and Dragons resolve “at the start of your turn”, but some may resolve “at the start of your Buy phase”, “at the end of your Buy phase”, “at the end of your turn”, etc. Drakes and Dragons dispatch on their own accord.
 When it is time to resolve a Drake or Dragon effect, it is not optional.
 The only way to hinder a Drake or Dragon is with a Delay token.

-Note that because Eggs, Drakes, and Dragons are never played, gained, or discarded, they will never be in a position in which they can be removed from your Roost mat.
-There is no possible circumstance in which an Egg, Drake, or Dragon can be in your deck, hand, discard pile, play area, or any other mat besides the Roost mat.
-Despite some having Attack-like effects, Drakes and Dragons are not Attacks and do not get "played" so therefore cannot be blocked by a Moat or Lighthouse.

-When counting the cards in your deck at the end of the game, Eggs, Drakes, and Dragons do not count towards any special preset or post-game scoring condition.
-A couple of examples of what this means:
-They do not count as part of the Supply for Tax or Obelisk.
-They are not counted as a part of your deck when using cards like Gardens.
-They are not counted for or against you when using a Landmark like Museum, Wall, or Wolf’s Den.

 ## Delay Tokens
 Each player has one Delay token.
 It works similarly to the negative effect tokens from Adventures.
 When a card says to place a Delay token, you place it onto your Drake or Dragon if you have one.
 If you have no Drake or Dragon, or your Delay token has already been placed, do nothing.
 When it is time for a player to flip a Drake or Dragon (to dispatch or to disengage it), if their Delay token is placed, they remove the Delay token instead.